Thank you to all who made our first year possible and so successful!

 #1 - In-Person

-Dr. Williams will be on campus at Austin Seminary for the event, held in Wright Hall.
+Dr. Cressman will be on campus at Austin Seminary for the event, held in Wright Hall.
 Attendance is free and lunch will be provided.
-Please note, the in-person capacity is limited to 100 people.
+The in-person capacity is limited to 100 people.
+Please note, the registration form is limited to one-at-a-time, so please fill out unique forms if you'd like to register more than one person for this preaching workshop.

 How does the Faithful Preaching Project work?